2025 Grand Blanc Township church attack: Victims

-A 77-year-old U.S Navy veteran of the Vietnam War was identified by his family as one of the victims who had been shot and killed.
-The other two church members who died were a 54-year-old woman originally from South Africa and another 77-year-old man.
+77-year-old US Navy veteran of the Vietnam War John Bond, was identified by his family as one of the victims who had been shot and killed.
+The other two church members who died were 54-year-old Thelma Armstrong, originally from South Africa and 77-year-old Pat Howard.

 Two of the men wounded during the attack were fourth-year emergency medicine residents at Genesys Hospital.
 Both were Utah natives who had done their undergraduate work at Brigham Young University, and both ran back into the burning building several times to help others escape.
 One of the two, who was then the chief of education for residents, required extended treatment for smoke inhalation.
 A nurse who worked with him told reporters, "He wasn't going to not run in there.
 That's not him."
 Noting that he had served in the military, she added, "It's in his tactical training to do that."
 The other resident and his 6-year-old daughter were both wounded by bullet fragments as he was helping her and his wife escape through a window.
 He was the chief of residents at the time.
-The medical chief of staff at the hospital called them "absolute heroes" for "going in and out of the fire to drag people out, helping each other take care of the victims on the scene."
+The medical chief of staff at the hospital called them "absolute heroes" for "going in and out of the fire to drag people out, helping each other take care of the victims on the scene".

-Assailant
+Perpetrator

 The attacker was identified as Thomas Jacob Sanford, a 40-year-old Iraq War veteran from Burton, Michigan.
 Sanford was born on July 29, 1985, and raised in Atlas Township, Michigan.
 After graduating from Goodrich High School in May 2004, he joined the Marines in June 2004 and was stationed in Okinawa, Japan.
 He earned recognition for his rifle marksmanship and achieved the rank of sergeant before being deployed to Fallujah, Iraq, in August 2007.
 His roles in Iraq were to repair military transport vehicles and equipment, and be a "vehicle recovery operator" responsible for retrieving armored troop support vehicles.
 He returned to the U.S. in March 2008 and was discharged three months later.
 Sanford and his wife were married in 2016 by Sanford's father, an ordained minister.
 The couple had at least one child, a son, who underwent multiple surgeries in 2015 to treat a rare genetic disorder, causing significant financial stress.
 Sanford reportedly said at the time that caring for his sick son was the "most unique thing to deal with" compared to his military service and Iraq deployment.